Phyllis Bone: Work

 Bone served in the Women's Legion as a driver during the First World War.

 In Scotland, Bone quickly gained fame as an animal sculptor.
 At first she worked within the Holyrood Pottery but soon became independent.
 She took up residence first at 5 Alva Street in Edinburgh where she lived until 1935.
-Bone was elected an associate member of the Royal Scottish Academy in 1939, being nominated by Benno Schotz, and was the first woman to ever be elected a full member of the Academy in 1940.
+Bone was elected an associate member of the Royal Scottish Academy in 1939, being nominated by Benno Schotz, and was the first woman to be elected a full member of the Academy in 1940.

 Originally she shared studios with the Scottish Colourists at the Albert Gallery, 24 Shandwick Place, Edinburgh.
 She latterly largely worked at the Dean studios in Dean Village (1935–50).
 From 1946 onwards she began spending more time in Galloway, taking a second home in Newton Stewart whilst in Edinburgh thereafter only retaining a small basement flat at 7 Randolph Cliff.
-In 1950 she left Edinburgh permanently and joined an artists’ colony on the Solway Firth, living thereafter at Hillview, Barrhill Road, Kirkcudbright.
+In 1950 she left Edinburgh permanently and joined an artists' colony on the Solway Firth, living thereafter at Hillview, Barrhill Road, Kirkcudbright.
 Her work was also part of the sculpture event in the art competition at the 1948 Summer Olympics.

-She died in Dumfries Hospital and is buried in Kirkcudbright.
+She died in Dumfries Hospital and was cremated in Warriston Crematorium in Edinburgh.
 Her portrait (by Robert Sivell) is held in the Gracefield Collection in Dumfries.